MrFarland/DM-Operations-Center/Module/03_00-combat/03_02-damage/critical.md

 >
 > (ie. Longsword (1d8) = 8 + 1d8)
 >
 > Critical hits pack a lot more punch and combat is deadlier than ever.
+>
-Be careful when building encounters!
+>Be careful building encounters!
-{.paper}
+{.flavortext}

 > **Sources** <br/>
 > System Reference Document, p.
 96<br/>